Date enacted or revised:

-- At any time or for any reason, the University President or the President's designee may remove programs and occupants from a campus facility and reassign them to different areas on campus.
+- At any time or for any reason, in order to maintain campus order and safety, the University President or the President's designee may remove programs and occupants from a campus facility and reassign them to different areas on campus.

 - At any time in order to maintain campus order and safety, the University President or the President's designee may close some or all campus facilities.
 Reasons for closure may include, but are not limited to: closure of buildings after normal business operation hours each day; closure for renovations, repairs, utility disruptions, etc.; closure for reason of localized severe weather, environmental hazards and/or safety concerns; and closure in preparation of a hurricane or severe weather event.
 During a closure, no one is permitted inside the closed area(s) unless special arrangements are made with Facilities & Plant Operations or McNeese Police.